-- 1. Elementary grade level teams of teachers, curriculum specialists, and principal will meet every six weeks for student progress monitoring. - Elementary grade level teams of teachers, curriculum specialists, and principal met every six weeks to monitor student progress, analyze student data and work, plan targeted intervention and Rtl, adjust curriculum/instructional strategies, and to participate in job-embedded professional development in reading, writing, math, and technology integration provided by the curriculum specialists. - Special education teams met regularly to monitor the progress of special education students and to prepare for IEP meetings.

-2. CMS will revise schedule to a 6x6 block schedule for improved professional collaboration time.

-CMS departments and House teams met regularly to monitor student progress, provide targeted interventions, and to adjust curriculum/instructional strategies, and to share best practices.

-- 3. CCHS teachers will incorporate strands of Learner Outcomes in both department and course specific rubrics. - CCHS departments used school wide rubrics in assessing student work.
+1. Elementary grade level teams of teachers, curriculum specialists, and principal will meet every six weeks for student progress monitoring.

+- Elementary grade level teams of teachers, curriculum specialists, and principal met every six weeks to monitor student progress, analyze student data and work, plan targeted intervention and Rtl, adjust curriculum/instructional strategies, and to participate in job-embedded professional development in reading, writing, math, and technology integration provided by the curriculum specialists. - Special education teams met regularly to monitor the progress of special education students and to prepare for IEP meetings. - 2.
+CMS will revise schedule to a 6x6 block schedule for improved professional collaboration time. - CMS departments and House teams met regularly to monitor student progress, provide targeted interventions, and to adjust curriculum/instructional strategies, and to share best practices. - CMS teachers participated in Flipped Classroom workshop and Differentiated Instruction workshop. - Twelve release days were provided to teachers for reviewing student assessment data and progress, and curriculum planning and adjustments. - 3.
+CCHS teachers will incorporate strands of Learner Outcomes in both department and course specific rubrics. - CCHS departments used school wide rubrics in assessing student work.